 What are common causes of truck accidents in Alabama?

-Truck accidents explained by experienced Alabama truck accident attorneys
+Truck accidents explained by an experienced Alabama truck accident attorney

-Serving injury victims and families who lost loved ones throughout Alabama, Shuttlesworth Lasseter, LLC, has a well-earned reputation for helping truck accident victims get the compensation they deserve.
+Serving injury victims and families who lost loved ones throughout Alabama, Shuttlesworth Law Firm LLC has a well-earned reputation for helping truck accident victims get the compensation they deserve.
 We know what to do after a truck accident.
 We want to help you make things right.

-What types of truck accident cases does Shuttlesworth Lasseter, LLC, handle?
+What types of truck accident cases does Shuttlesworth Law Firm LLC handle?

 Our law firm handles many different types of truck accidents in Alabama.
-Some of the most common causes of truck accidents we deal with at Shuttlesworth Lasseter, LLC, include:
+Some of the most common causes of truck accidents we deal with at Shuttlesworth Law Firm LLC include:

 - Distracted truck drivers - Many truck drivers cause serious accidents because they are not paying attention to other vehicles around them.
 These types of truck accidents often occur on highways in Alabama.